LibrariesHacked/england-librarydata/library-db.md

 Then to have a dataset that we can reliably merge from data elsewhere we're going to add the authority codes used in datasets like those published by the Office for National Statistics, and Ordnance Survey.
 That data can come from the authority boundaries.

-Firstly try to match using the District/Borough/Unitary region table.
+- Try to match using the District/Borough/Unitary region table.

 ```
 update authorities a